umarhassan-mitodl/22.033-fall-2011/content/pages/instructor-insights/_index.md

 ### Teaching Assistant

 - To serve as a second instructor, particularly during group work sessions, and to provide and work through examples with students.
-- To bring the [Gordon Engineering Leadership Program](http://web.mit.edu/gordonelp/) into the course by teaching students about engineering leadership, including how to lead and organize a project, how to work with all different types of people, how to budget time, and how to develop a backup plan.
+- To bring the {{% resource_link "a4455c8e-8d03-4fff-a96c-eb7a74a9a2d4" "Gordon Engineering Leadership Program" %}} into the course by teaching students about engineering leadership, including how to lead and organize a project, how to work with all different types of people, how to budget time, and how to develop a backup plan.